 The terraces and paths are incorporated in a modest way.
 You’re a guest in this forest.
 Floating runners strengthen this experience.
 The long diagonal lines are not connected to the composition of the building but life their own lives.
 They strengthen the visual depth of the property.
 While walking the floating paths the experience of walking above the natural suface provides a subtle stillness.
 A feeling of being a guest in the landscape and beding part of this landscape.

-Office name: Andrew van Egmond
+Landscape Architect: Andrew van Egmond

 Role of the office in the project: Garden design